What Is A Bathtub Board?

 - Tipping Hazard!

-- Wall Can Be Used as a Backrest
+- Use Bathroom Wall As a Backrest

-One obvious drawback of bath boards is there is no backrest to rest against.
+One obvious drawback of bath boards is that there is no backrest to rest against.
 A backrest can be created by positioning the bath board all the way at the end of the tub, making it possible to use the bathroom wall located at the back (aka. head end) of the tub as a backrest.
 Note: The tub board models with four rubber stoppers fixed to the underside of the board are likely to be prevented from resting all the way at the end of the tub by the curved shape of the interior tub walls.
 The bath board models that rest across the tub walls that are fastened via screws to the bathroom wall will usually work best if you do plan to use your bathroom wall as a backrest.

 - Handle Attached to Bath Board